-- A student's committee shall consist of a committee chair and a reader approved by the department chair. - The chair of the committee shall be a Concordia graduate faculty. - Exceptions shall be approved by the department chair.
+- approved by the department chair. - The chair of the committee shall be a Concordia graduate faculty. - Exceptions shall be approved by the department chair.

 Requirements for Graduation

 - 1. Earn a cumulative GPA of 3.0 or better; - 2.
 Receive departmental approval for program capstone; - 3.
 Meet all financial obligations as indicated by the business office.